rohana96/ObjectLocalization/README.md

 # Weakly Supervised Object Localization

+In this assignment, we will learn to train object detectors in the weakly supervised setting, which means you're going to train object detectors without bounding box annotations!

+We will use the PyTorch framework to design our models, train and test them.
+We will also be using Weights and Biases for visualizations and to log our metrics.
+This assignment borrows heavily from the previous version, but is now upgraded to Python 3, and does not depend upon the now deprecated Faster-RCNN repository.

+We will be implementing slightly simplified versions of the following approaches in this assignment:

+Oquab, Maxime, et al. "Is object localization for free?-weakly-supervised learning with convolutional neural networks."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2015.
+Link
+Bilen, Hakan, and Andrea Vedaldi.
+"Weakly supervised deep detection networks."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2016.
+Link

+We will train and test using the PASCAL VOC 2007 data.
+The Pascal VOC dataset comes with bounding box annotations, however, we will not use bounding box annotations in the weakly supervised setting.

 #### Q 0.1: What classes does the image at index 2020 contain (index 2020 is the 2021-th image due to 0-based numbering)?

 Image at index 2020 has the following classes: "Train"